Politically Active and Aware

 Utah's Public Lands Lawsuit

-[and the Jurassic National Monument Land Bill, sponsored by Congressman John Curtis - announced May 9, 2018]
+[the Jurassic National Monument Land Act, and the Shash Jaa National Monument and Indian Creek National Monument Act, both sponsored by Congressman John Curtis - one, Jurassic National Park, announced May 9, 2018]

 Public Land policy in Utah got complicated in 2017, to say the least.
 Bishop and Chaffetz released their Public Lands Initiative (PLI) with the clear attempt to short circuit the possible Presidential designation of the San Juan County's BEARS EARS region as a national monument through the Executive Order Process – and Trump's re-sizing of an Obama error in getting it too large and unweildly, AND having a lawsuit over the Utah attempt to get all of Utah's Public Lands back under state control.